ECB wins watchdog role under cloud over Cyprus deposit levy

 BRUSSELS The European Union agreed on Tuesday to let the ECB police euro zone banks, taking its first step towards a banking union just as a levy imposed on Cypriot savers showed that the bloc will struggle to respond in a united way to bank problems.

-The European Parliament and member states' representatives sealed an accord reached late last year to give the European Central Bank (ECB) powers to supervise euro zone banks from the middle of next year.
+The European Parliament and member states's representatives sealed an accord reached late last year to give the European Central Bank (ECB) powers to supervise euro zone banks from the middle of next year.

 That agreement had initially been applauded as a step towards integration.
 But the surprise levy on Cypriot bank deposits agreed as part of the country's bailout deal at the weekend has dented confidence that Europe will be united in tackling bank problems rather than leaving countries to struggle alone.